Planning and Learning Using Adaptive Entropy Tree Search

-Due to its modular structure, MCTS lends itself for various modifications \citep{mcts-survey}.
-In particular, PME can be incorporated, as done in \citet{ments,tents}.
-Such a blend results in successful planning algorithms with good theoretical guarantees.
-An important obstacle inhibiting their practical adoption is high sensitivity to the temperature hyperparameter, whose optimal value can vary significantly from task to task, and even within a single episode \citep{sac-apps}.
-Our approach, Adaptive Entropy Tree Search (ANTS), combines several techniques that considerably improve the performance of maximum entropy Monte Carlo planning, including dynamic adaptation of the temperature.
-ANTS adjusts the temperature to reach a desired level of entropy within the planning tree.
-In addition to being less sensitive, this parameterization has a more intuitive interpretation: the Shannon entropy of a discrete distribution can be regarded as a logarithm of its \textit{weighted average branching factor} \citep{branching-factor}.
+ANTS combines three algorithmic enhancements: (a) temperature adaptation, (b) leaf evaluation using raw Q-values, and (c) pseudoreward shaping.
+The eponymous temperature adaptation introduces a useful reparameterization of the algorithm: instead of controlling the temperature of the action selection distribution, we control the average entropy of that distribution across the nodes in the tree.
+This parameterization, as we show experimentally, is significantly more robust to different hyperparameter choices.
+It also has a more intuitive interpretation: the Shannon entropy of a discrete distribution can be regarded as a logarithm of its \textit{weighted average branching factor} \cite{branching-factor}.